bridgeburner/playwriter/PLAYWRITER_AGENTS.md

 extension/ contains the chrome extension code. you need to run `pnpm build` to make it ready to be loaded in chrome. the extension folder chrome will use is extension/dist

+when I ask you to release extension run package.json release script

 playwriter contains the ws server and MCP code. also the tests for the mcp are there. playwriter/src/prompt.md contains the docs for the MCP the agent will use. you should add there important sections that help the agent control the browser well with the MCP interface

 playwriter/src/resource.md is for more generic knowledge about playwright that the agent can use when necessary, for things like best practices for selecting locators on the page